Tap to get financing

 Lengthy Approval Timelines

-Another downside is the length of time it takes to get your loan funded.
-A HUD 221(d)(4) loan can take more than half a year — even up to a full year — to close.
+The biggest downside is the length of time it takes to get your loan funded.
+A HUD 221(d)(4) loan can take more than 12 months to close.
 This delay can put it out of reach for many who may need the funding faster.

 Bank Loans